What is the Best Coffee Maker?

 You can read my full review of the AeroPress here.

-There is no shortage of auto drip coffee makers in the United States, which can make it tricky to find a good one.
+There is no shortage of auto drip coffee makers on the market, which can make it tricky to find a good one.
 But in the end, an auto drip coffee maker is only as good as the coffee that it’s brewing.

 In other words, if you ignore the components involved in making good coffee, it will be impossible for your auto drip coffee maker to save your coffee.